Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

-Acceptable laboratory techniques as outlined in "Laboratory Biosafety Guidelines" should be used.
+Acceptable laboratory techniques as outlined in "Canadian Biosafety Handbook" should be used.

 Transmission of the disease from contaminated human urine and feces has not been proven.
 As a precaution, always wear disposable gloves when handling patients who have poor bowel control.